ubc/formbuilder/README.md

 The script will launch a Chrome browser to run the test and monitor any changes on the javascripts.

-* For the backendi, run:
+* For the back end, run:

     phpunit -c app/